FangmingXie/robustlink/README.md

 In addition, you need annotation file tables (.tsv):
 - a gene list
 - an enhancer list
-- a list of enhancer-gene pairs to examine (all pairs within ~1Mbp)
+- a enhancer-gene pair list (e.g. all pairs within ~1Mbp)

 ### API ###